 - High Oleic Safflower

 All infant formulas, whether plant based or milk based, will have fat blends of vegetable oils to provide essential fatty acids to your baby, much like human breastmilk.
-Bobbie organic baby formula, for example, uses a blend of organic safflower, sunflower, coconut, and soy oil to meet your baby’s needs.
+Bobbie organic baby formula, for example, uses a blend of organic safflower, sunflower, coconut, and canola oil to meet your baby’s needs.
 See the chart below for vegetable oil blends found in other popular baby formulas.